sagan/simplegoproxy/README.md

 ### Error Suppressions and Logging

-By default, when simplegoproxy web server encounters an error handling a request (e.g. signing verification failed), it displays the error to the client.
+By default, when Simplegoproxy web server encounters an error handling a request (e.g. signing verification failed), it displays the error to the client.
 If `-supress-error` flag is set, it will supress the error display, always sending a standard "404 Not Found" page to client if any error happens.

-Also, by default simplegoproxy does not log incoming requests and / or errors.
+Also, by default Simplegoproxy does not log incoming requests and / or errors.
 To do the logging, set the `-log` flag, the log will outputted to stdout.